-.
-I say let those who are so anxious to see our heaven-born and earth-redeeming philosophy "rolled back into oblivion," have the full benefit of Prof. J. B. Tupper and those of his ilk.
-Spiritualism has amply demonstrated that it possesses moral strength sufficient to hold up all deceptive practices, whether in its own ranks or out of them, to the contempt and detestation of the world; and while it has the most sovereign contempt for deception and sin everywhere, it seeks to win the deceivers themselves to honorable lives and noble practices; not by pointing them to any personage whose "blood will wash away all their sin," but by teaching them that effect follows cause as certainly in the moral world as it does in the physical; that, consequently, if they blight their spiritual natures by any pernicious prac- | awaiting the fulfillment of their orders.

-tices, the effect will certainly follow, and they themselves must suffer directly therefor, while their family, neighbors, and finally all spirits will be more or less indirectly affected thereby.
-But if they would have their natures become harmonious, and they themselves happy, they must seek to develop their own in herent powers by immediately forsaking every evil habit, and by doing good to all as opportunity offers, thinking pure thoughts, doing good acts, and living in the light of pure rea son-which is wisdom.
-The natural effects following a course of life like this, will unfold them into more harmonious, and consequently more happy beings directly, while indirectly it will have an elevating effect on all other spirits.

-Thus, no power extraneous to himself doth either save or damn man.
+I say let those who are so anxious to see our heaven-born and 'earth-redeeming philosophy 'rolled back into oblivion," have the full benefit of Prof. J. B. Tupper and those of his ilk.
+Spiritualism has amply demonstrated that it possesses moral strength sufficient to hold up all deceptive practices, whether in its own ranks or out of them, to the contempt and detestation of the world; and while it has the most sovereign contempt for deception and sin everywhere, it seeks to win the deceivers themselves to honorable lives and noble practices; not by pointing them to any personage whose "blood will wash away all their sin," but by teaching them that effect follows cause as certainly in the moral world as it does in the physical; that, consequently, if they blight their spiritual natures by any pernicious practices, the effect will certainly follow, and they themselves must suffer directly therefor, while their family, neighbors, and finally all spirits will be more or less indirectly affected thereby.
+But if they would have their natures become harmonious, and they themselves happy, they must seek to develop their own in-herent powers by immediately forsaking every evil habit, and by doing good to all as opportunity offers, thinking pure thoughts, doing good acts, and living in the light of pure rea son-which is wisdom.
+The natural effects fol-lowing a course of life like this, will unfold them into more harmonious, and consequently more happy beings directly, while indirectly it will have an elevating effect on all other spirita Thus, no power extraneous to himself doth either save or damn man.
 God doth not rule the universe by any system of mere arbitrary rewards and punishments.
 It is simply cause and effect.
-Hence, to be saved either in this world (sphere) or in any other, man must avail himself of the proper causes; c. e, learn and obey the principle of Love in all its six phases through the principle of Wisdom in its six phases, (see Davis' Penetralia, page 33 These constitute the twelve commandments of Father God and Mother Nature, 68 summed up and beautifully incarnated in man, awaiting an opportunity for appropriate ex orcenions.
-C. W. Cook.
+Hence to be saved either in this world (sphere) or any other, man must avail himself of the proper causes; i.e. learn and obey the principle of Love in all its six phases through the principle of Wisdom in its aix phases, (see Davis' Penetralia, page 33 These constitute the twelve command-ments of Father God and Mother Nature, as summed up and beautifully incarnated in man, awaiting an opportunity for appropriate ex-